Here are the ingredients I used to make this pan of calzones:

-Once you have the filling all piled onto the crust, finish off by sprinkling the remaining cup of mozzarella cheese.
+Finally, once you have the filling all piled onto the crust, finish off by sprinkling the remaining cup of mozzarella cheese.

 I sprinkled the top with garlic powder.
 But, I have an obsession with garlic.
 Put into a 400-degree oven for 20 minutes or until the top is done to your liking.

 Tasty, quick dinner.
-Always a family pleaser.
+Deep dish pan calzones are always a family pleaser.